mary-jiang/FBUOriginalApp/README.md

 * Users can link last.fm to see more detailed listening activity based on time periods
 * Users can have a to listen to list
 * User can add to to listen to list by identifying music from a microphone recording (sort of like Shazam)
+* user can see friend recommendations based on music tastes

 ### 2. Screen Archetypes